HebaMak/phone-market/README.md

 ---------------------------------------------------------------------
 Open [http:/ost
 nning s](https:
-See the st [deploen(uipymtfor me iforat fiethe build l a confioatan time.
+See the st [deploen(uipymtfor m iforat fiethe build l a confioatan time.
 This command will rem the singlebild dependency from you Instead, onfiguration lneeba, Bbel, ESLint,tc) rght in your project syou ve ll control over them.
 All of the commds except `eject` will still work, but they will oint to the copied criptso you can tweak the At this poit you're
 You don't have to everseed suitable for smaand mide deployment,nd you shodn't fl o blited to use this fe.
 However we understand that this tool wouldn't be us you ar